Kidnapped, sold and taking a stand for Syria: Tarek’s story

 Tarek goes on to say;

 My wish is that someday, we’ll be awareness builders.
-That we’ll help build tolerance, teach people to accept each other’s differences and to make people aware that differences are in fact healthy and necessary for any society.
+We’ll help build tolerance, teach people to accept each other’s differences and make people aware that differences are in fact healthy and necessary for any society.